denten-books/plain-text/3-projection.md

-Where Bergson believed the telegraph to translate continuous "analog" experience into discrete "digital" snapshots, the Swedenborgian mystic sees it as a model of communication that maintains fidelity to the hidden order of a well-differentiated universe.
+Where Bergson believed the telegraph to translate continuous "analog" experience into discrete "digital" snapshots, the Swedenborgian mystic sees it as a model of communication that maintains fidelity to the hidden order of a well-differentiated and discrete universe.
 The intuitions from one model to another are completely reversed.
-Arguing in opposition to sine-wave telegraphy in 1905, Donald Murray, whose alphabet would become the basis for modern character encodings like ASCII and UTF-8, displays a similar bias against analog quantities, which for him, cannot capture complex human activity like writing or dance.
-"About ten years ago, there was a brisk discussion in some of the electrical journals in regards to simple harmonic curve or sine wave for the transmission of power by by the alternating current," he writes:
+In this way, when arguing in opposition to sine-wave telegraphy in 1905, Donald Murray, whose alphabet would become the basis for modern character encodings like ASCII and UTF-8, displays a similar bias against analog quantities, which for him, cannot capture complex human activity like writing or dance.
+"About ten years ago, there was a brisk discussion in some of the electrical journals in regards to simple harmonic curve or sine wave for the transmission of power by by the alternating current," he writes, continuing:

 > If Smith wants to make Jones spin round like a dancing Dervish, the best way
 > might be for Smith to transmit sine waves [...] but in practice Smith always